Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 > [!NOTE]
 > `EmailAddress` is a new type allowing to validate the email address format.

-On `ok`, the server would have sent a mail with a unique token used for the next request used to register the authentication method.
+On `ok`, the server would have sent a mail with a unique validation code to use in the next part of account creation.

 If an account already exists with this email, a `ok` response will still be sent (without sending an email) to avoid creating an oracle about emails registered in the service.

-If an account creation has already been requested for an email and the email is not validated yet, a new email with a new token may or may not been sent depending on how long ago the previous one was sent.
+If an account creation has already been requested for an email and the email is not validated yet, a new email with a new validation code may or may not been sent depending on how long ago the previous one was sent.

-The token is valid for a default duration of 24h, which can be changed in the server configuration ( `PARSEC_ACCOUNT_EMAIL_VALIDATION_TOKEN_VALIDITY` specifying the duration in seconds).

 TODO: Use a Proof of work based solution (see [Anubis](https://anubis.techaro.lol/)) to protect against DOS